MarcoCecotti/x11vnc-desktop/README.md

 Before you start, you need to first install Python, Docker, and nvidia-docker2.

 ## Running the Docker Image
+Enter the following command on the directory where the script x11vnc_desktop.py is (top level of the repository), and follow the instructions to connect through VNC.
 ```
 python2 x11vnc_desktop.py -A "--runtime=nvidia -ti --rm -e DISPLAY" -i x11vnc-desktop
 ```